 - as well as keeping the database up to date with information about new publications, we have added many earlier titles which did not appear in the printed bibliographies, especially on Imperial and Commonwealth history, Irish history and women's history.

-- the database therefore includes all titles included in The Royal Historical Society Bibliography on CD-ROM (Oxford: Oxford University Press, 1998) (with the exception of unpublished theses), along with much new material.
+- the database therefore includes, along with much new material, all titles included in The Royal Historical Society Bibliography on CD-ROM (Oxford: Oxford University Press, 1998) (with the exception of unpublished theses, of which the CD-ROM included only a small selection).

 The database also includes the contents of Heather Creaton's Bibliography of printed works on London history to 1939 (London: Library Association Publishing Ltd, 1994) and the bibliography from her Sources for the history of London, 1939-45 (London: British Records Association, 1998).
 These were placed online by the London's Past Online project, along with supplementary records, previously unpublished, covering publications on London's history since 1945 and publications that have appeared since the completion of Heather Creaton's books.
 In 2005-6, titles from the Bibliography of the Archaeology of Greater London were added, providing an additional dimension to the coverage of the capital's past (however, very brief pieces contained in BAGL, including minutes of archaeological bodies, or reports of visits, have not been included in the online bibliography).

 In addition, the database includes the contents of the first two Irish History Online projects.
 These projects placed online the contents of Writings on Irish History (compiled at the time by Máirín Cassidy and Ciaran Nicholson), embracing the Writings for 1936-2006, together with some later publications, and therefore including all material previously published in the printed or microfiche editions of Writings on Irish History, as well as records for more recent material not included in those editions.
 The second Irish History Online project, which ran from 2006 to 2009, also extended coverage of the Irish diaspora (including foreign publications).